-Planning/Regulatory Tool Responsible Authority General Description and Effectiveness for Hazard Risk Reduction

-Opportunities to Improve, Expand, or Enhance for Hazard Risk Reduction Purposes

-- 1. Ensure natural hazard risks and hazard mitigation/climate adaptation principles and practices are integrated into the Master Plan Update and all future iterations of this important policy document for the Town. - 2.
-Prepare a post-disaster recovery plan for the Town to address foreseeable issues related to the continuity of government, short-term recovery, and long-term community redevelopment following a major disaster event (e.g., major coastal storm similar to the Great Hurricane of 1938). - 3.
-Minimize or eliminate the potential for future damage and loss through the incorporation of best practices for hazard mitigation and climate adaptation into existing development regulations under the Town's authority. - 4.
-Require higher design flood elevations for new or substantially-improved public facilities located in coastal flood hazard areas to decrease their vulnerability to future conditions that may increase flood hazard risks including coastal erosion, sea level rise, and storm surge from coastal storms. - 5.
-Promote higher design flood elevations for new or substantially-improved residential structures located in coastal flood hazard areas to decrease their vulnerability to future conditions that may increase flood hazard risks including coastal erosion, sea level rise, and storm surge from coastal storms; and to decrease future flood insurance costs for property owners. - 6.
-Develop a tree preservation and maintenance plan that addresses risk reduction through hazard tree management as well as the preservation and expansion of the tree canopy on Town-owned and other public lands.
-Healthy tree cover can help moderate the damaging effects of high winds and help to mitigate the impacts of extreme heat events. - 7.
-Prepare an emergency evacuation and shelter operations plan that identifies specific actions to be taken before, during, and after a large-scale incident.
+Planning/Regulatory Tool Responsible Authority General Description and Effectiveness for Hazard Risk Re General Description and Effectiveness for Hazard Risk Reduction Opportunities to Improve, Expand, or Enhance for Hazard Risk Reduction Purposes 1. isks and hazard mitigation/c important policy document limate adaptation principles and practices are integrated into the Master Plan Update and all for the Town.
+2. to address foreseeable issues related to the continuity of government, short-term recovery, and hajor disaster event (e.g., major coastal storm similar to the Great Hurricane of 1938).
+3. .
+Minimize or eliminate the potential for future damage and loss through the incorporation of best practices for hazard mitigation and climate adaptation into existing development regulations under the Town's authority.
+4. .
+Require higher design flood elevations for new or substantially-improved public facilities located in coastal flood hazard areas to decrease their vulnerability to future conditions that may increase flood hazard risks including coastal erosion, sea level rise, and storm surge from coastal storms.
+5. Promote higher design flood elevations for new or substantially-improved residential structures located in coastal flood hazard areas to decrease their vulnerability to future conditions that may increase flood hazard risks including coastal erosion, sea level rise, and storm surge from coastal storms; and to decrease future flood insurance costs for property owners.
+6. Develop a tree preservation and maintenance plan that addresses risk reduction through hazard tree management as well as the preservation and expansion of the tree canopy on Town-owned and other public lands.
+Healthy tree cover can help moderate the damaging effects of high winds and help to mitigate the impacts of extreme heat events.
+7. Prepare an emergency evacuation and shelter operations plan that identifies specific actions to be taken before, during, and after a large-scale incident.
 The plan should include actions or improvements required to mitigate life/safety threats as well as the isolation and/or long-term displacement of Town residents, particularly in low-lying areas of Sconticut Neck, on West Island, and vulnerable locations seaward of the inland hurricane barrier.
 It should also ensure that the needs of individuals with household pets and service animals following a major disaster or emergency will be addressed, even if through pre-event agreements with non-profit organizations and private companies (NGOs).
-It should also aim to identify opportunities for local citizen volunteer groups to assist local fire and police in the event of a major disaster event that will tax the resources of these departments. - 8.
-Develop and submit an application for participation in FEMA's Community Rating System (CRS).
+It should also aim to identify opportunities for local citizen volunteer groups to assist local fire and police in the event of a major disaster event that will tax the resources of these departments.
+0 Doublen and submit on application for participation in EEMA's Community Pating System (CPS)